Cave of Letters: Bar Kokhba letters

 Another letter (P. Yadin 57) is a request from Bar Kokhba to supply the four species for the feast of Sukkot.
 The request is unusual, in that it is not addressed to his subordinates Yehonathan and Masabala, but to a third party, whose name is Yehuda bar Menashe.
 Because of the nature of the request, it has been interpreted as indicating distrust between Bar Kohkba and his subordinates.

 A second letter (P. Yadin 52) concerned the same request of the four species, except this letter was written in Greek by a man called Soumaios, who was probably a Nabataean.
 "The letter is written in Greek as we have no one who knows Hebrew [or Aramaic]."
-This passage of the letter is of particular interest to scholars because it might indicate that non-Jews were a part of Bar-Kohkba's revolt, a fact that is also supported by the third century historian Dio Cassius, "And many outside nations were joining for the eagerness of gain".
+This passage of the letter is of particular interest to scholars because it might indicate that non-Jews were a part of the Bar Kokhba Revolt, a fact that is also supported by the third century historian Dio Cassius, "And many outside nations were joining for the eagerness of gain".
 Or this could be a case in which no Jewish soldiers at this camp could write in Aramaic or Hebrew.
 This letter is not from Bar Kohkba but someone else who was writing to Yehonathan and Masabala.
 The person that wrote this letter is telling Yehonathan and Masabala that he is sending to them a messenger, and they are to send him back with palm branches and citron.